jpcastelli/yopki/README.md

 For better documentation and easier use feel free to install Postman https://www.postman.com/downloads/

 Once installed you can import Yopki.postman_collection.json that resides inside the root folder to check all the available endpoints.

+## Pending Improvements
+- Use a cache method for quicker API responses also to prevent timeouts for long concurrent calls.
+- Improve API services to abstract third party services(SERP API, OpenAI) by applying design patterns.